sahirbhatnagar/sahirbhatnagar.github.io.old/_pages/miscellaneous.md

 ---
 layout: page
-permalink: /resources/
+permalink: /misc/
-title: resources
+title: miscellaneous
-description:
 ---

-> Below is my ever increasing collection of useful web resources (in no particular order) as well as my academic mentors.
+Below is my ever increasing collection of useful web resources (in no particular order) as well as my academic mentors.
 I am grateful for their efforts.
 Their teachings, discussions, projects, articles, blog posts, tweets, GitHub repos, `R` packages and software have a tremendous impact on my academic endeavors.

 ***